adelasantosd/normtrace-disability-rights/references/frameworks/structural-analysis.md

 - distinguish between binding duties, discretionary powers, and aspirational language;
 - analyse institutional architecture together with legal wording;
 - treat funding, coordination, and participation as structural elements rather than secondary implementation details;
+- read the structural framework together with the relevant country module where federal, cantonal, or other multi-level competence issues are present;
 - and assess whether the legal design produces a workable enforceability chain for rights-holders.

 In NormTrace, structural analysis is used to determine whether a domestic legal instrument creates a credible pathway from formal recognition to institutional effect.